dhaliaditi/ai-code-quality-benchmark/README.md

   topic without hand-picking.
 - **Human baseline:** the canonical reference solutions distributed with HumanEval, written by the benchmark's authors.
-- **AI solutions:** written directly by Claude given the same function signature and docstring as the human baseline, with no extra prompting, hints, or retries.
+- **AI solutions:** analyzed directly by Claude given the same function signature and docstring as the human baseline, with no extra prompting, hints, or retries.
 This matches how a developer typically receives AI-generated code, a single completion, used as-is.